 Today, you’re going to learn about, exclusive breast pumping, exclusive pumping schedule, its benefits & cons, and how to do it!
 Let’s dive in.

-2. What are the benefits of exclusive pumping?
+2. What are the benefits of exclusively pumping breast milk?

-Exclusive pumping allows a baby to enjoy the benefits of breast milk that might not be otherwise capable of nursing.
+Exclusively pumping breast milk allows a baby to enjoy the benefits of breast milk that might not be otherwise capable of nursing.
 Here are some of the benefits that Exclusive pumping offers to both mothers and babies.

 A. For Babies:

-― Protection from diseases: Breast milk contains various antibodies in it that are super strong and essential to protecting the baby from any diseases and infections.
+― Protection from diseases: Breast milk contains various antibodies that are super strong and essential to protecting the baby from any diseases and infections.

-― Reduces risk of sudden infant death syndrome (SIDS): Looking apart from exclusive pumping, breastfeeding has been found to decrease the risk of SIDS when nursed for 2 or more months.
+― Reduces risk of sudden infant death syndrome (SIDS): Apart from exclusive pumping, breastfeeding has been found to decrease the risk of SIDS when nursed for 2 or more months.

 B. For Mothers:

 ― Gives you space: Exclusive breast pumping can offer you space from your baby for periods of time.
-It also enables you to ask your family members and your significant other to feed your baby since the baby feeds don’t have to depend solely on you.
+It also enables you to ask your family members and your significant other to feed your baby since the baby doesn’t have to depend solely on you.

 ― Won’t have to deal with soreness: It seems consequential, but for some mothers, breastfeeding is really painful.